Savukoski is a developing wilderness municipality in Eastern Lapland and the most scarcely populated area in Finland.

 If realized, the Sokli phosphate ore mine planned in the municipality area has been estimated to create around 2,000 jobs and plenty of subcontracting opportunities.
 Implementing the mine project requires developing the infrastructure of the area, as the ore would be transported by roads on trucks for further processing.

-Savukoski focuses on year-round tourism and developing the operating environment of businesses.
+Savukoski focuses on year-round tourism.
 In the future, business opportunities can be found in developing nature and wilderness experiences for the snow free time of the year.

 - Population 1 020